top of page

 Symbol: A small rectangle with lines indicating a switch or circuit

-Purpose: Breakers and disconnects are safety features that allow installers or homeowners to isolate certain parts of the system for maintenance or emergency shutdowns.
-They are essential for preventing overcurrent and potential system damage.
+Purpose: In a solar energy diagram, breakers and disconnects serve as crucial safety features, allowing installers or homeowners to isolate specific parts of the system for maintenance or emergency shutdowns.
+They help prevent overcurrent and protect the system from potential damage.

 Combiner Boxes